helium/HIP/0051-helium-dao.md

 L1 chain.
 All tokens exist on the L1 chain.
 The L2 is for calculation and computation purposes only.

+New WNPs are added to the network through Helium Improvement Proposals with HNT denominated voting as per governance by token lock standards defined in HIP 41.

 Before we can define the WNP specific economic structures, we need to outline how the rewards are split between WNPs and how to fund the earliest stages of development for new WNPs.